2025 Romanian presidential election: Analysis

-Analysts attributed Dan's unexpected victory in the second round to higher voter turnout.
+Dan's victory in the second round was unexpected, and analysts attributed it to higher voter turnout.
 Urban voters, women, and ethnic minorities voted for Dan over Simion by large margins.
 Dan did particularly well among Romania's large population of ethnic Hungarians, who were wary of Simion's nationalist rhetoric despite Hungarian prime minister Viktor Orbán's apparent endorsement of Simion in the second round.
 Orbán's endorsement was poorly received in both Hungary and the diaspora.
 The New York Times columnist Andrew Higgins also opined that Dan's victory indicated that voters "wanted a middle path between bitterly polarized political camps," while the Atlantic Council argued that Dan benefited from not being associated with the ruling government, and that "Romanians have voted for Europe and democracy, not nationalism, but they also seem to want change."
 Political analyst and AUR senate leader Petrișor Peiu attributed the result to Dan's strong mobilisation efforts as well as "less inspired" decisions by AUR.